flibbles/tw5-relink/README.md

 ## How to install

+### For Tiddlywiki html file

 Visit the [demo site](https://flibbles.github.io/tw5-relink/).
 It will have a little thingy you can drag onto your tiddlywiki project.
 (The demo site will explain it better.)

 ### For Node.js

 The contents of the `plugins` directory must be copied into the `plugins` directory in your tiddlywiki installation.
-This is likely in
+This is likely in:

-`/usr/local/lib/node_modules/tiddlywiki`

-If this is the case, you can also run `npm run build` to install.
+`/usr/local/lib/node_modules/tiddlywiki/flibbles`

+You will likely need to make the `flibbles` directory.
+If you've installed it correctly, the path to the `plugin.info` file should look something like:

+`/usr/local/lib/node_modules/tiddlywiki/flibbles/relink/plugin.info`

-Afterward, install this plugin into your projects' `tiddlywiki.info` file.
+Afterward, add the plugin inside your projects' `tiddlywiki.info` file.
 The plugins section will look something like:
 ```
 {